Changissnz/internet_insecurity_of_today/README.md

       which if implemented under twisted presumptions for partial executive command, would actually decimate the citizen middle-class to put them in the same scope as newly-arrived immigrants escaping poverty or war.
 The idea of a classless society is actually a whimsical belief when said idea is tried to put to practice.
+However, if the first thing a society wants is gainful change, varying class-based rigidity is always the answer to allow for individuals to come forward with solutions of different light.